 Alternatives to Jumbo Loans

-- 80/10/10: With an 80/10/10 approach, you also get a first loan at 80 percent LTV.
-However, you’ll also make a 10 percent down payment, leaving only 10 percent to borrow on a second mortgage.
+- 80/10/10: With an 80/10/10 approach, you also get the first loan at 80% LTV.
+Then, you make a 10% down payment, leaving only 10% left to borrow on a second mortgage.

 Additionally, interest rates on second mortgages tend to be higher than rates on first mortgages, so your borrowing costs may be higher with this strategy.
 Compare those costs with other options using a loan calculator or an amortization table.

-If you’re in a high-cost area, you can often borrow much more than the “standard” limit.
+If you’re in a high-cost area, you can often borrow more than the “standard” limit.
 Some people use the term “jumbo” to refer to conforming loans in those high-cost areas, so ask for clarification when discussing your options.